bluesky314/MLheuristics.github.io/_posts/2019-03-09-ComingSoon.md

  ## Memory Aware Synapses

-The approach here is different by one key aspect put sucillently as "Like other model-based approaches, we estimate an importance weight for each parameter in the network.
+The approach here is different by one key aspect put sucillently in the paper as "Like other model-based approaches, we estimate an importance weight for each parameter in the network.
 Yet in our case, these importance weights approximate the sensitivity of the learned function to a param- eter change rather than a measure of the (inverse of) parameter uncertainty, as in [12], or